 Chihuly Gardens & Glass

 Visiting Chihuly Gardens and Glass was simply beautiful.
 One of my favorite installations at the V&A in London is the entrance light.
 As soon as I arrived at Chihuly Gardens & Glass, I knew this was the same artist.
 His work is iconic and instantly recognizable.
 On the gorgeous sunny day we visited, the conservatory and gardens really were in their element.
 The contrast between the dark interior housing the indoor exhibits and the bright garden showing the outdoor pieces was really clever.
 The spaces showed his remarkable work in (literally) different lights, which I loved.

 The last ticket in our CityPASS gave us entry to the Seattle Aquarium.
-I’m not a huge fan of seeing wildlife inside tanks and enclosures (although I understand the value of the conservation work Zoos and Aquariums do) and we were running out of time so this was a lightening quick visit.
-Seattle Aquarium is situated on the water front, which on a sunny day is a very nice setting and there are lots of interactive elements for kids to get stuck into.
-In comparison to the two other Aquariums I’ve visited in the US (Monterey and Chicago) it’s quite small and less impressive, unfortunately.
+I’m not a huge fan of seeing wildlife inside tanks and enclosures (although I understand the value of the conservation work Zoos and Aquariums do) and we were running out of time so this was a lightning-quick visit.
+Seattle Aquarium is situated on the waterfront, which on a sunny day is a very nice setting and there are lots of interactive elements for kids to get stuck into.
+In comparison to the two other Aquariums I’ve visited in the US (Monterey and Chicago), it’s quite small and less impressive, unfortunately.

 After a whirlwind two days, we left to return home to San Francisco.
 I’m sure we will be back to Seattle at some point, hopefully in the not too distant future.
 There is something about the city that makes it a great place to be, outside of the all the tourist attractions I’ve written about.
 The city just has an interesting vibe about it, which I can’t quite put my finger on.